1893 Stanley Cup championship: Refusal of the Stanley Cup

 The Montreal Hockey Club was affiliated with the Montreal Amateur Athletic Association.
 In April 1893, the Stanley Cup was ready for presentation for its first winners.
 The cup's trustees, P. D. Ross and John Sweetland, made preparations to present the Cup to the Montreal Amateur Athletic Association (MAAA) on May 15, 1893, at the association's general meeting.
 However, behind the scenes, the members of the Montreal Hockey Club (MHC), told the MAAA board of directors not to accept the trophy as they wished to receive the trophy themselves and to wait until Club representatives "had an opportunity of learning the conditions upon which the said trophy was to be held."
 MAAA president James A. Taylor refused both demands and the MAAA board of directors met and agreed to accept the trophy at the annual meeting.
 The Cup was presented to MAAA president Taylor, instead of MHC president James Stewart.

 The Cup remained in the possession of the MAAA.
-At the same annual meeting that the MAAA had accepted the Cup, MHC president Tom Paton was named president of the MAAA.
+At the same annual meeting that the MAAA had accepted the Cup, Goalie Tom Paton was named president of the MAAA.
 Paton raised the matter of the refusal in November to the MAAA, and a MAAA sub-committee met with the MHC.
 According to the committee, the Club felt slighted that it had been communicated with directly by the Cup trustees and would not accept the trophy unless all differences between the MHC and the MAAA were resolved.

 At that time, the MHC made a request for a loan of $175 to cover season start-up expenses.
 The MAAA refused the loan, apparently the first time that the MAAA had refused the MHC any request.
 The MAAA decided to ask the Stanley Cup trustees for advice, and before they did, the MHC wrote to the trustees, stating that the club had not received the trophy and "would like to know when to apply for same."
 Cup trustee Ross replied that they were willing to receive any advice "to aid in the proper execution of Lord Stanley's wish to present this Cup to the champions of the Dominion."